Access Control & Surveillance Solutions

 GEOGRAPHIC LOCATION

 Where is the project located?
 Some parts of the country are more expensive than others.
-Some rural areas may require travel due to availability of the field resources which could increase cost.
+Some rural areas may require travel due to the availability of field resources which could increase costs.

 SIZE & TYPE ENVIRONMENT

-Type of environment will impact price.
-Class A Office, Distribution Center, Manufacturing, Retail, Indoor vs. Outdoor could all impact overall cost.
+The type of environment will impact the price.
+Class A Office, Distribution Centers, Manufacturing, Retail, and Indoor vs. Outdoor could all affect the overall cost.

 LABOR REQUIREMENTS

-Projects being installed with a Union Labor requirement will be more expensive than projects without the requirement.
-Some projects require a prevailing wage to be paid to a technician which can also increase costs.
+Projects installed with a Union Labor requirement will be more expensive than projects without the need.
+Some projects require a prevailing wage to be paid to a technician, which can also increase costs.

 PERMITTING

 Permitting varies from state to state and city to city.
-One city may not require anything more than an application form to receive a permit, while others may want full engineered drawings that go through a plan review process.
-The full set of engineered drawings carries a substantial price tag that elevates the overall system cost.
+One city may not require more than an application form to receive a permit, while others may want fully engineered drawings that go through a plan review process.
+The complete set of engineered drawings carries a substantial price tag that elevates the overall system cost.
 Another consideration is the time required if the review process is a requirement.

 NEW CONSTRUCTION VS RENOVATION